Zbyněk Stanjura

-Zbyněk Stanjura (born 15 February 1964) is a Czech politician who has been serving as minister of finance in Petr Fiala's Cabinet since 17 December 2021.
+Zbyněk Stanjura (born 15 February 1964) is a Czech politician who served as minister of finance in the cabinet of Petr Fiala from 17 December 2021 to 15 December 2025.
 He was previously appointed to the Cabinet of Petr Nečas on 12 December 2012, serving as minister of transport until July 2013.
 He was a member of the Chamber of Deputies from 2010 until 2025, representing the Civic Democratic Party (ODS), and previously served as Mayor of Opava from 2002 to 2010.

 Political career

 Early political career

 Stanjura was the mayor of Opava between 2002 and 2010.
 In the 2010 parliamentary election, he was elected to the Chamber of Deputies representing the Moravian-Silesian Region, from fourth place on the ODS candidate list.
 Stanjura became leader of the ODS parliamentary group on 11 May 2011.
 He served as minister of transport in the Cabinet of Petr Nečas from 2012 until 2013.

 Post-Nečas Premiership

 In the 2013 parliamentary election, Stanjura was the lead candidate for ODS in the Moravian-Silesian Region, and in November, he was again elected as leader of the ODS parliamentary group.

 In the 2014 municipal elections, Stanjura was included on the ODS candidate list for Opava, but was not elected.
 For the 2017 parliamentary election, he was again lead candidate for ODS in the Moravian-Silesian Region, winning 3,648 preferential votes and defending his mandate as a deputy.
 On 24 October 2017, Stanjura was again elected leader of the ODS parliamentary group.